Iran nuclear deal an unfolding disaster

 In Yemen, Iranian-backed Houthi rebels continue to prolong a conflict that has no end in sight.
 Before the nuclear deal was finalized, Secretary of State John Kerry said in April 2015 that Iran was providing military support to the Houthis.
 There is evidence Iran continues to provide that support and that the Houthis have directly benefited from Tehran's windfall from the nuclear deal.
 In recent days, the Houthis fired missiles at US Navy ships on multiple occasions.
 However, even as American sailors are attacked by an Iranian proxy, potentially using Iranian-provided weapons, the administration pretends none of this is happening, and is reluctant to condemn Iran publicly.

 Despite all this, President Obama naively claims the Iran deal is a success.
-But with each passing day, it becomes more painfully obvious that this deal has made our country less secure, and the US taxpayer money President Obama gave to Iran is being used to support terrorism and help in the killing of thousands of innocent people in Syria and elsewhere.
+But with each passing day, it becomes more painfully obvious that this deal has made our country less secure, and the U.S. taxpayer money President Obama gave to Iran is being used to support terrorism and help in the killing of thousands of innocent people in Syria and elsewhere.
 Those who support this disastrous nuclear deal should be haunted daily by these facts.